All Roads Lead to Tongeren

 Roman temple site © Toerisme Tongeren

-From here, the green route takes you out to the Roman wall built of rough flint.
+From here, the red route takes you out to the Roman wall built of rough flint.
 Originally more than four kilometres long, it still runs along the edge of town, high above the fields, skirting a school and some private gardens.

-The trail then leads you into the gentle Limburg countryside where a Roman spring is named after the historian Pliny.
-The reddish water that gurgles out of the ground was described by Pliny the Elder in his encyclopaedic Natural History as ‘an excellent remedy for kidney stones and the three-day fever’.
+The trail leads you out into the gentle Limburg countryside where a Roman spring is named after the historian Pliny.
+The reddish water that gurgles out of the ground was described by Pliny the Elder in his encyclopaedic Natural History as 'an excellent remedy for kidney stones and the three-day fever'.

 The gentle art of recycling